k4u5h4L/ThinkLang/README.md

 ## Hall of fame
 If you use this joke of a language in production, your name will be featured here.

+## Mentions
+This project is a fork of [Cupscript](https://github.com/Fus3n/cupscript), which contains most of the basic stuff required to make a programming language from scratch.
+ThinkLang only adds above it, extending unnecessary features.